ihommani/ihommani.github.io/content/technical/rebasing.md

 git checkout -b [foo_branch] [base_branch]
 ```

-If you do not precise the base branch, git considers the current branch as the default base branch.

 I wasn't aware of the fact that the original base branch can be changed at will.
 It's here where the onto option appears.